-

 What should you include in your homepage on your website to be effective?

-Here are some of the most important elements that you should include in your homepage to be effective: A clear and concise value proposition that explains what your website is about and what it offers.
-This should be the first thing that … Continue reading
+- A clear and concise value proposition that explains what your website is about and what it offers.
+This should be the first thing that visitors see, and it should be easy to understand.

 Posted in Ask David!, Website Design, Website Traffic